 - Financial impact

-This proposal needs to include signatures of appropriate department and college administrators and approval memos from other units impacted by the name change.
+This proposal should include approval memos from other units affected by the name change.

-Upon review and recommendation by the NPPP Committee, the proposing unit receives a memorandum from the Provost's Office outlining how it should proceed.
+Upon review and recommendation by the NPPP Committee, the proposing unit receives direction from the Provost's Office outlining how it should proceed.

 If recommended for approval by the UCCC, the Provost's Office may seek review and recommendations from the Faculty Senate, Graduate Council, and other appropriate administrative units, and makes a recommendation to the president.
 After receiving final recommendations, the president will determine if the final proposal will be forwarded for NSHE approval.
 The Vice Chancellor for Academic and Student Affairs determines if the change warrants NSHE Board of Regents' review and approval as well as Academic Affairs Council approval.

-Upon the determination that all necessary approvals have been obtained, the Provost's Office sends a confirming memo to the department or unit, with copies to the following: the appropriate college dean, Admissions & Records, Planning, Budget & Analysis, the Graduate School (if applicable), the vice provost, University Assessment, and the President's Office.
+Upon the determination that all necessary approvals have been obtained, the Provost's Office sends a confirming memo to the department or unit, with copies to the following: the appropriate college dean, Admissions & Records, Planning, Budget & Analysis, the Graduate School (if applicable), the Assistant Vice Provost for University Assessment and Accreditation, and the President's Office.